snehakr54/analyst-portfolio/README.md

 My background in HR Operations gave me a strong foundation in structured thinking, reporting accuracy, and process improvement.
 I now apply those skills to data problems: identifying trends, measuring performance, and helping teams make better decisions with confidence.

-Proficient in Python (pandas), Excel, SQL, Tableau, and PowerPoint.
+Proficient in Excel, SQL, Tableau, and PowerPoint.
 I enjoy working with messy real-world data and delivering outputs that non-technical stakeholders can act on.

 ---